spacetelescope/jwst/docs/jwst/extract_2d/main.rst

 Algorithm
 ---------
-The step is currently applied only to NIRSpec Fixed Slit, NIRSPEC MSA, NIRCAM GRISM and NIRISS WFSS observations.
+The step is currently applied only to NIRSpec Fixed Slit, NIRSPEC MSA, NIRSPEC TSO, NIRCAM GRISM and NIRISS WFSS observations.

 For NIRSPEC: